 But, Twitter can be tricky.
 You only get 140-characters and there is no edit button anywhere, which means your one mistake could reach millions in a second.
-That’s why it is important to play smart.
+That’s why it is important to play smart and learn the most effective strategies for leveraging your custom Twitter graphics and posts for business.

 If Pinterest is about amazing graphics, then Twitter is about being witty.
 If you check the list of the most engaging brands on Twitter, you will find one thing in common among them – they are full of digs, quips, and smackdowns.